 But My Logo is Outdated!

-So what’s a business owner to do, especially if your logo is outdated?
+So, what’s a business owner to do, especially if your logo is outdated?
 I have to warn you; it’s easier said than done.
 Insist, repeatedly, to yourself, your staff, and your boss that you want an evolution of your logo.
 You’re looking for something you can use simultaneously with your current logo.
 For instance, evolving a logo might mean updating the colors.
 It might also include eliminating non-important focal points to focus on what’s important.
-If you hold the new logo up next to the old one, they should look similar and identifiably you.
+Holding the new logo up next to the old one should look similar and identify you.
 It would be best to be firm on this; no one else will be in your camp.
 But here’s why it’s in your best interest:

 An evolved logo doesn’t have to be everywhere simultaneously; it can be put on items as they come up for reprint or wear out.
 It’s cost-efficient and money-conscious, something every small or medium-sized business needs to be aware of.
 Evolve, don’t replace.